renaiia/Mastermind/README.md

 # Mastermind
-A text based mastermind game
+A text based Python mastermind game

-Takes user input
-The player has to guess a sequence of 4 colors form a list of 6 in easy mode.
-The player can choose if duplicate colors are allowed and between 4 difficulties.
-The player gets feedback via a red or white pegs.
-Red = right color and place, White = right color but wrong place.

-I have added comments to explain the code
-I have chosen to separate all user input and feedback from the game logic allow for expansion later if i want to add a GUI or AI player.
-"""
-It sets up a Mastermind game where a secret color code is generated based on difficulty and whether duplicate colors are allowed.

-The player guesses the color code and receives feedback in terms of:
+## Description
+This is a text-based Mastermind game where the player has to guess the hidden color code.

+The project demonstrates:
+- Python OOP (class-based design)
+- Separation of game logic and user interface
+- Unit testing with pytest
+- Input validation and error handling

+## Features
+- Four difficulty levels: Easy, Medium, Hard, Expert
+- Option to allow or disallow duplicate colors for each difficulty
+- Feedback via "red" and "white" pegs:
-Red pegs = correct color in the correct position
+    - Red = correct color in correct position

-White pegs = correct color in the wrong position
+    - White = correct color in wrong position

-It supports multiple difficulties, each affecting how many colors and pegs are used.

-It allows commands like "quit" to exit and "history" to see previous guesses.

-It accepts abbreviated color inputs and decodes them to full names.
+- Tracks guess history, accessed by typing "history"
+- Abbreviations supported for colors (first 2 letters, except "black" uses 3, e.g., pi for pink)
+- Allows manual quitting by typing "quit"

+## Example Gameplay
+Choose your difficulty?: easy
+Allow duplicate colors?: no
+Available colors: pink, orange, yellow, green, blue, purple Place your guess here: pi or ye gr
+White:1 Red:2

+## Testing
+Unit tests are included using pytest.

+## Future improvements
+- Add a cap to number of turns
+- Configurable color sets
+- Graphical user interface (GUI) version